Thomas E. Baker

 Professor Baker publishes commentaries and is frequently quoted in the national media as an expert in constitutional law and the federal courts.
 He has appeared on Slate.com, NPR, Law.com, CNN’s Burden of Proof, C-SPAN, and numerous legal education programs for lawyers and judges.

-Professor Baker has authored twelve books, including two leading law school casebooks and the popular “Nutshell” on Constitutional Law.
-He has published more than 100 scholarly articles in leading journals and law reviews, including Harvard, Michigan, UCLA, Iowa, Emory, Kansas, Wake Forest, Arizona, Florida, Georgia, Washington & Lee, William & Mary, and Florida State, as well as essays in A.B.A.
+Professor Baker has authored fourteen books, including two leading law school casebooks and the popular “Nutshell” on Constitutional Law.
+He has published more than 200 scholarly articles in leading journals and law reviews, including Harvard, Michigan, UCLA, Iowa, Emory, Kansas, Wake Forest, Arizona, Florida, Georgia, Washington & Lee, William & Mary, and Florida State, as well as essays in A.B.A.
 Journal, American Journal of Legal History, Journal of Legal Education, Constitutional Commentary, Judicature, Hastings Constitutional Law Quarterly, Green Bag 2d, and William & Mary Bill of Rights Journal.
-He served on the advisory panel for Garner’s Modern American Usage 3d Edition and Black’s Law Dictionary 9th Edition.
+He served on the advisory panel for Garner’s Modern American Usage 3d Edition and Black’s Law Dictionary 9th Edition and The Journal of Legal Education.

 After graduating from law school, Professor Baker clerked for a judge on the United States Court of Appeals for the Fifth Circuit.
 His law school recognitions included: U.S. Department of Justice Honors Program, Moot Court Board, Law Review Board, High Honors, Order of the Coif, Phi Kappa Phi Honor Society, and Omicron Delta Kappa National Leadership Society.

-First Amendment Law: Freedom of Expression and Freedom of Religion (LexisNexis 3d ed.
-2014) (with Arthur D. Hellman & William D. Araiza).
+First Amendment Law: Freedom of Expression and Freedom of Religion (Carolina Academic Press 4th ed.
+2018) (with Arthur D. Hellman, William D. Araiza, Ashutosh A. Bhagwat).

 Skills & Values: Constitutional Law (LexisNexis 2013) (with William D. Araiza, Olympia R. Duhart & Steven I. Friedland).